mseminatore/TeslaJS/README.md

-	-u, --username [string]  username (needed only if token not cached) -p, --password [string]  password (needed only if token not cached) -i, --index <n>          vehicle index (first car by default) -U, --uri [string]       URI of test server
+	-u, --username [string]  username (needed only if token not cached) -p, --password [string]  password (needed only if token not cached) -i, --index <n>          vehicle index (first car by default) -U, --uri [string]       URI of test server (e.g. http://127.0.0.1:3000)

 ## testla.js

 This sample is an Express app that mimics the Tesla servers and implements the full REST API surface area.
+There is now a web interface for this app.
+Point your web browser to http://127.0.0.1:3000.

->Note: the app is still basic and nearly always returns success results.
-It does not validate input parameters including
+>Note: the app is still fairly basic and in many cases simply returns success results.
+It does not validate input
->the OAuth token and vehicleID.
+>parameters including the OAuth token and vehicleID.
 Streaming is not yet emulated.
-It does, however, now track vehicle state changes on the server.
+It does now track vehicle
->The goal is to eventually provide a web interface for both viewing and changing state values that are to be returned
->to enable sophisticated test scenarios.
+>state changes on the server.
+The web interface does not yet allow for changing vehicle state values.

 Usage: